LimZiJia/tp/docs/UserGuide.md

 Let's get started!
 Here's a rundown of every section in this guide:

-If you have yet to install Housekeeping Hub, you can refer to the [installation instructions](#installation).
+If you have yet to install HouseKeeping Hub, you can refer to the [installation instructions](#installation).

 After installing the application, you can start off by following our [tutorial](#tutorial) to familiarise yourself with the basic features of the app.